cameronkollwitz/swarmprom/README.md

 Prerequisites:

-* Docker CE 17.09.0-ce or Docker EE 17.06.2-ee-3
+* Docker 19.03
-* Swarm cluster with one manager and a worker node
+* Docker Swarm cluster with at least one manager and worker node
-* Docker engine experimental enabled and metrics address set to `0.0.0.0:9323`
+* Docker Engine experimental features enabled and metrics address set to `0.0.0.0:9323`

 Services: